xenia155/BSU_OS_Labs/README.md

 # BSU_OS_Labs

-The repository contains laboratory work on the course of operating systems, performed by Ksenia Chernyshova, a 2nd year student at BSU.
+The repository contains laboratory work on the course of operating systems, performed by Ksenia Chernyshova, a 2nd year student of BSU.